-What is a Hardware Firewall?
+What Is a Hardware Firewall?

 A hardware firewall is a protective device that you can plug into your computer, like you plug a portable device, for example.
 Unlike software firewalls, which you directly install on your device, you plug your network cable into the hardware firewall and then configure it to ensure the server is protected from any threats from the external network.
-Much like a software firewall, a hardware firewall performs the same job: filtering network activity to detect possibly malicious traffic and take necessary measures in the event of a possible cyberattack.
+Much like a software firewall, a hardware firewall performs the same job: filtering network activity to detect possibly malicious traffic and take necessary measures in the event of a cyberattack.

-What are the benefits of a Hardware Firewall?
+What Are the Benefits of a Hardware Firewall?

 Hardware Firewall

-• You can configure the settings of a hardware firewall to suit your business’s requirements.
+2. You can configure the settings of a hardware firewall to suit your business’s requirements.

-• You can’t shut down a hardware firewall’s protection unless you unplug the device from your server.
+5. You can’t shut down a hardware firewall’s protection unless you unplug the device from your server.
 This ensures your business’s devices are protected around the clock and means that any power fluctuations will not affect your system’s protection.

-• The first difference between the two types of firewalls is the obvious.
+1. The first difference between the two types of firewalls is the obvious.
 A software firewall is an application you install on your device that internally protects your network from malicious connections.
 A hardware firewall is a device you attach via a cord to your device, and all incoming and outgoing connections pass through this device for checking and authentication.

-• Both types of firewalls are fairly easy to set up and get running.
+4. Both types of firewalls are fairly easy to set up and get running.
 A software firewall needs a few clicks and customisations, while a hardware firewall requires plugging into the required devices, and then you’re all set up.

-• When it comes to software installation and regular security updates, software firewalls come in short.
+5. Regarding software installation and regular security updates, software firewalls come in short.
 The software has to be installed on every device you need to protect.
 If any security updates become available for the software, but one of the devices is out of date or doesn’t have the proper system requirements needed for the update, you will need to either manually update that device’s security updates or upgrade the device itself.
 A hardware firewall prevents all this since it is a plugged-in security device, and all updates can be applied at the same time to ensure smooth coordination inside your business.

-What is a Router?
-Can you configure your Router to act as a firewall?
+What Is a Router?
+Can You Configure Your Router to Act as a Firewall?

 Hardware Firewall